 Ready to jump into Revit?

 Our Planting F/X Revit Plugin brings landscape architecture tools directly into Revit just as our AutoCAD plugins have adapted CAD for the landscape design field for more than two decades.
 Ready for Revit to start working for you?
-Download our Revit plugin, available for Planting F/X users.
+Download our Revit plugin, available for Planting F/X users with a purchased license.

 Don't have Planting F/X, our landscape design plugin for CAD (and now for Revit), yet?
 Request a 30-day trial.